andrewlalis/dsh/README.md

 ## dshutil.d
 Included in this repository is a `dshutil.d` executable script.
 You can use this script to make it easier to write DSH scripts.
 It includes the following commands:
-- `./dshutils.d create [filename]` - Creates a new DSH script with all the necessary boilerplate code.
+- `./dshutil.d create [filename]` - Creates a new DSH script with all the necessary boilerplate code.
-- `./dshutils.d build <filename>` - Starts watching the given script, and rebuilds it if any changes are made.
+- `./dshutil.d build <filename>` - Starts watching the given script, and rebuilds it if any changes are made.
 If the script starts with a comment line like `// DSHTEST: `, the script will be executed with everything following the `:` as command-line arguments to the script.
+- `./dshutil.d compile <filename>` - Builds an executable file using `dub build --single <filename> --build=release`.

+On linux, you may additionally perform the following commands to install dshutil as an executable on your system, to help with scripts anywhere.

+- `./dshutil.d install` - Builds and installs this script in `/usr/local/bin` so that you can simply run `dshutil` from anywhere.
+- `./dshutil.d uninstall` - Removes `dshutil` from `/usr/local/bin`, if it exists.